andrewcargill/superheros/README.md

 ## Project Goals
 A react frontend website and django backend API.
 Linked together to provide full CRUD functionality.

-A site that can only be accessed via login and provides users with the features of creating posts, comments and profiles.
+A site that is accessed via login and provides users with the features of creating posts and comments and editing their profile and superpowers.

 ### The factors in setting these goals:
 - Project submission deadline (Production time of 2 weeks).
 - Entry level knowledge and understanding of creating a React frontend and API backend.
-- This project fell over the Christmas and New Year period so there was no access to Mentor support and limited access to tutor support.
+- This project fell over the Christmas and New Year period so there was very limited access to Mentor and tutor support.

 ### Project goals: